rvalavi/curves/README.md

 - `terra` for raster-backed predictor inputs.
 - `plotly` for interactive 3D surfaces.
+- `mgcv` for the GAM ensemble example below.
 - `randomForest` and `disdat` for the species distribution vignette.

 ## Quick start